publishpress/PublishPress-Planner/readme.txt

 * Fixed: Fix the format of the post date on the calendar popup, #905;
 * Fixed: Fix the format of the date on the title of the post form on the calendar, #906;
 * Fixed: Fix the JS error that the form in the calendar throws if the user can edit only one post type, #907;
+* Fixed: Fix the translation for the taxonomy "pp_usergroup", #908;

 = [3.4.0] - 07 Jul 2021 =